ec-/Quake3e/README.md

 `make install DESTDIR=<path_to_game_files>`

+### macos

+* install official SDL2 framework to /Library/Frameworks
+* install Vulkan SDK to use MoltenVK library

+Build with: `make`

+Copy resulting binaries from created `build` directory

-Several make options available for linux/mingw builds:
+Several make options available for linux/mingw/macos builds:

 `BUILD_CLIENT=1` - build unified client/server executable, enabled by default

 `BUILD_SERVER=1` - build dedicated server executable, enabled by default

-`USE_SDL=0`- use SDL2 backend for video, audio, input subsystems, disabled by default
+`USE_SDL=0`- use SDL2 backend for video, audio, input subsystems, disabled by default, enforced for macos

 `USE_VULKAN=0` - link client with vulkan renderer instead of OpenGL, disabled by default